splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 	GetMember(member string, resp ...*http.Response) (*Member, error)
 	/*
 		GetPrincipal - identity service endpoint
-		Returns details of a principal, including their tenant membership
+		Returns the details of a principal, including its tenant membership.
 		Parameters:
 			principal: The principal name.
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided